 The puffy, gaseous planets orbiting Kepler-223, all of which are far more massive than Earth, orbit close to their star.
 "That's why there's a big debate about how they formed, how they got there and why don't we have an analogous planet in our solar system," Mills said.

-Mills and his collaborators used data from Kepler -- its mission is now known as K2 -- to analyze how the four planets block their stars' light and change each other's orbits.
+Mills and his collaborators used data from Kepler (retired in 2018) to analyze how the four planets block their stars' light and change each other's orbits.
 This information also gave researchers the planets' sizes and masses.
 The team performed numerical simulations of planetary migration that generate this system's current architecture, similar to the migration suspected for the solar system's gas giants.
 These calculations are described in the May 11 Advance Online edition of Nature.